CM–An Exciting New Tool To Assist Recovery

 More About Our Partnership

-Because CM can be such a powerful tool for operators of Recovery Residences, the Fletcher Group Rural Center Of Excellence has launched two important collaborations: one with David Ledgerwood, PhD, of Wayne State University and one with Michael McDonell, PhD, and other faculty members at Washington State University.
-Both efforts seek to apply Contingency Management in rural recovery residences.
-Wayne State researchers will be conducting a pilot project involving 10 to 12 recovery houses in rural communities.
-Included will be the provision of training and support for recovery residences as well as all necessary materials, technology, and incentives.
-Washington State researchers will conduct surveys and interviews with Recovery Residence operators and staff to assess their knowledge of CM and promote its adoption.
-The information collected will then be used to develop Best Practice applications of CM in rural RH.
+Because CM can be such a powerful tool for operators of Recovery Residences, the Fletcher Group Rural Center Of Excellence previously launched two important collaborations: one with David Ledgerwood, PhD, of Wayne State University and one with Michael McDonell, PhD, and other faculty members at Washington State University.
+Both efforts sought to apply Contingency Management in rural recovery residences.
+Wayne State researchers conducted a pilot project involving several recovery homes in rural communities that were provided with training and support for recovery residences as well as all necessary materials, technology, and incentives.
+Washington State researchers conducted surveys and interviews with Recovery Residence operators and staff to assess their knowledge of CM and promote its adoption.
+The information collected has since been used to develop Best Practice applications of CM in rural RH.

 To watch a video recording of the March 10, 2022 Webinar hosted by Dr. Mike McDonell and Dr. Sarah Parent of Washington State University, click the image to the right.